 Welcome to Spring!
 As much as Coloradans love our Rocky Mountains covered in snow, Spring is always a welcome reprieve from the bitter winter.
-When the warm sun finally comes out to play, so too do the buyers and sellers (whom, it seems, have been hibernating all winter).
+When the warm sun finally comes out to play, so do the buyers and sellers (whom, it seems, have been hibernating all winter).
+It is time to stage your home!

 Make the front inviting.